workeffortwaste/gsap-video-export/README.md

 ### Page Export

-Supplying `gsap-video-export` with an URL will generate a `1920x1080` video file of the viewport scrubbing through the GSAP global timeline object.
+Supplying `gsap-video-export` with a URL will generate a `1920x1080` video file of the viewport, scrubbing through the GSAP global timeline object at `60fps`.

 ```bash
 # Animation by @cassiecodes